kkots/ggxrd_hitbox_overlay_2211/README.md

 ; coodinates, which are usually multipled by 1000, and if the projectile or player is rotated ; or scaled, the coordinates will reflect that. hitboxEditDisplayRawCoordinates = false

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes as far back as possible in Z-order.
+; This makes them display behind all the other boxes.
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditArrangeHitboxesToBack =

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes back in Z-order.
+; This makes them display behind other boxes.
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditArrangeHitboxesBackwards =

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes forward in Z-order.
+; This makes them display in front of other boxes.
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditArrangeHitboxesUpwards =

+; A keyboard shortcut.
+; Pressing this shortcut will move the currently selected hitboxes as far forward as possible in Z-order.
+; This makes them display in front of all the other boxes.
+; This only works inside the hitbox editor when hitbox editing mode is active (hitbox editor window need not be visible). hitboxEditArrangeHitboxesToFront =
 ```

 </details>